unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 ![Visual represantation of healthcare mission statement ](/assets/images/why-messaging-and-limbic-system.png "Visual represantation of healthcare mission statement")

-## Creating a Mission and a Purpose Statement
+## Brand DNA: Creating a Mission and a Purpose Statement

 To craft a purpose and a mission statement, we’ll use the Golden Circle Model.